 Back in April, we answered your most pressing questions about the Paycheck Protection Program (PPP) for small businesses.
 Since then, small businesses carried on, dealing with new rounds of shelter-in-place orders, adapting and readapting their workforce, and throughout, relying heavily on digital tools.
-Now, after nine months, the PPP has launched again to help these businesses stay afloat during COVID.
+Now, after nine months, the PPP has launched again to help these businesses stay afloat since COVID.

 1. How is this PPP loan update different from the first round?
 What does it mean for small businesses who didn’t initially receive funds?